Corn On The Cob

 How do you know when corn on the cob is done?

-Corn is done when the kernels are tender and plump.
-You can test this by piercing a kernel with a fork; it should release a milky liquid.
+Corn is done when it’s tender and bright yellow.
+You can pierce a kernel with a fork to check for firmness.

 Can you eat corn on the cob cold?